Adenosine

 Adenosine (symbol A) is an organic compound that occurs widely in nature in the form of diverse derivatives.
 The molecule consists of an adenine attached to a ribose via a β-N9-glycosidic bond.
-Adenosine is one of the four nucleoside building blocks of RNA (and its derivative deoxyadenosine is a building block of DNA), which are essential for all life.
+Adenosine is one of the four nucleoside building blocks of RNA (and its derivative deoxyadenosine is a building block of DNA), which are essential for all life on Earth.
 Its derivatives include the energy carriers adenosine mono-, di-, and triphosphate, also known as AMP/ADP/ATP.
 Cyclic adenosine monophosphate (cAMP) is pervasive in signal transduction.
 Adenosine is used as an intravenous medication for some cardiac arrhythmias.

 Adenosyl (abbreviated Ado or 5'-dAdo) is the chemical group formed by removal of the 5′-hydroxy (OH) group.
-It is found in adenosylcobalamin (an active form of vitamin B12) and as a radical in radical SAM enzymes.
+It is found in adenosylcobalamin (an active form of vitamin B12) and as a radical in the radical SAM enzymes.

 Medical uses

 Supraventricular tachycardia

-In individuals with supraventricular tachycardia (SVT), adenosine is used to help identify and convert the rhythm.
+In individuals with supraventricular tachycardia (SVT), adenosine is a first line treatment used to help identify and convert the rhythm.

 Certain SVTs can be successfully terminated with adenosine.
 This includes any re-entrant arrhythmias that require the AV node for the re-entry, e.g., AV reentrant tachycardia (AVRT) and AV nodal reentrant tachycardia (AVNRT).
 In addition, atrial tachycardia can sometimes be terminated with adenosine.

 Fast rhythms of the heart that are confined to the atria (e.g., atrial fibrillation and atrial flutter) or ventricles (e.g., monomorphic ventricular tachycardia), and do not involve the AV node as part of the re-entrant circuit, are not typically converted by adenosine.
 However, the ventricular response rate is temporarily slowed with adenosine in such cases.

 Because of the effects of adenosine on AV node-dependent SVTs, adenosine is considered a class V antiarrhythmic agent.
 When adenosine is used to cardiovert an abnormal rhythm, it is normal for the heart to enter ventricular asystole for a few seconds.
 This can be disconcerting to a normally conscious patient, and is associated with angina-like sensations in the chest.

 Nuclear stress test

-Adenosine is used as an adjunct to thallium (TI 201) or technetium (Tc99m) myocardial perfusion scintigraphy (nuclear stress test) in patients unable to undergo adequate stress testing with exercise.
+Adenosine is used as an adjunct to thallium (Tl-201) or technetium (Tc-99m) myocardial perfusion scintigraphy (nuclear stress test) in patients unable to undergo adequate stress testing with exercise.